philippslang/tensor_permeability/doc/design.md

 The variable `permeability` is only initialized for the matrix of the model

+@todo Register functionality for parameters in settings...requires some thinking
 @todo Check that tensor trans is ok
 @todo consolidate 2D criterion to function
 @todo need an exception and log policy